 And now, we get an immediate formula for u hat of k, the solution.
 Well, it's the solution but it's in frequency space.
 If we wanted to know it in x space, as we do, we've got to transform back.
 But what do we get here?
 It's just f hat of k.
 Divided by, this is just multiplied by a squared plus k squared.
 OK, so that's the answer.
 In frequency space.
 That was simple.
 And then if I wanted it in x space, I take the reverse transform.
-Notice that this is, hidden here are the same three steps that I emphasize all the time about using eigenvectors and eigenvalues.
+Notice that this is, it here are the same three steps that I emphasize all the time about using eigenvectors and eigenvalues.
 Do you remember those three steps for solving differential equations?
 Difference equations, linear equations, whatever?
-The three steps were, find the coefficients, expand everything in eigenfunctions.
+The three steps were, find that coefficients, expand everything in eigenfunctions.
 I won't write, I'll talk.
-The three steps were expand in eigenfunctions, follow each eigenfunction function separately, that was the trivial step with just a division, like this division.
+The three steps were expand in eigenfunctions, follow each eigenfunction function separately, that was the trivial step with just a division like this division.
 And then use those coefficients of the eigenfunctions, combine them all back to get the answer.
 Right?

-Step one: write it in the right basis, step two: easy in that basis.
-Step three: go back to your physical space.
+Step one, write it in the right basis, step two easy in that basis.
+Step three go back to your physical space.
 We're doing exactly the same thing here.
-These e^(ikx)'s are the eigenfunctions of this thing.
+These $e^{(ikx)}$'s are the eigenfunctions of this thing.
 They're the eigenfunctions.
 And here the eigenvalue of this stuff is k squared plus a squared.
 And that's what we divided by.
-And then the final job of going back from u hat to u, by-- So write u there.
-Can I do, this f, now it's really u that I'm wanting to bring back to physical space.
-So just for the sake of your eyes seeing it, let me put a u in.
+And then the final job of going back from u hat to u, so write u there.
+Can I do, this f now, it's really u that I'm wanting to bring back to physical space.
+So just for the sake of your -- I see -- it, let me put a u in.
 So that's the answer in a way.
 It's the answer, it's a formula for the answer.
 It did depend on our being able to do two integrals.
-The integral from f to f hat may not have been easy, and then the integral from u hat back to u, this integral, might not have been easy.
+By the integral from f to f hat may not have been easy.
 So it's a formula.
 OK, now I want to go with it a little longer.
 Because I want to show you how the delta function pays off.
 So let me do the example where f(x) is the delta function.
 So now we're really close to where this course began.
 Differential equation with a delta function.
-The only new thing is, we're not on an interval, we're on the whole line.
+The only new thing is, we're not on an interval we're on the whole line.